gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/09-extending-gem5-models.md

 ### 01-local-inst-tracker

-Currently, gem5 does not have a straight-forward method to raise an exit event after we execute (commit) a number of instructions for multi-core simulation.
+Currently, gem5 does not have a straightforward method to raise an exit event after we execute (commit) a number of instructions for multi-core simulation.
 We can easily create one with Probe Point.
 We will start with creating a ProbeListener that listens to each core's `ppRetiredInsts` ProbePoint, then in `02-global-inst-tracker`, we will create a SimObject to manage all the ProbeListeners to raise an exit event after the simulation executes (commits) a number of instructions.

 ### Goal

-1. Create a ProbeListener called the local-instruction-tracker
+1. Create a ProbeListener called `local-instruction-tracker`.
-2. Connect the ProbeListener to the BaseCPU and register our ProbeListener with the BaseCPU's ProbeManager
+2. Connect the ProbeListener to the BaseCPU and register our ProbeListener with the BaseCPU's ProbeManager.
-3. Run a simple simulation with the local-instruction-tracker
+3. Run a simple simulation with the `local-instruction-tracker`.

 ---